Project Consultant Visa Sponsorship Jobs in Delaware

 Which companies sponsor visas for project consultants in Delaware?

 Financial institutions headquartered or regionally based in Wilmington, including JPMorgan Chase, Bank of America, and Capital One, have histories of sponsoring project consultant roles.
 DuPont and its spinoffs sponsor consultants in operations and technology functions.
-Large professional services firms with Delaware client engagements, such as Deloitte and Accenture, also file H-1B petitions for project consultant positions in the state.
+Large professional services firms with Delaware client engagements, such as Deloitte and Accenture, also file H-1B visa petitions for project consultant positions in the state.

 Which visa types are most common for project consultant roles in Delaware?

 The H-1B is the most common visa for project consultants in Delaware, as the role typically requires a bachelor's degree in a relevant field such as business, engineering, or information technology, meeting the specialty occupation standard.
 L-1B visas appear when multinational firms transfer specialists into Delaware consulting engagements.
-Australians may pursue the E-3, and Canadian and Mexican nationals may qualify under TN status depending on their specific discipline.
+Australians may pursue the E-3 visa, and Canadian and Mexican nationals may qualify under TN visa status depending on their specific discipline.

 Which cities in Delaware have the most project consultant sponsorship jobs?